For food that reflects your state's culinary culture, look no further than its best traditional restaurant

 via tripadvisor.com

 For miles and miles along I-90, as you head toward the dramatic landscape of Badlands National Park, a series of vintage billboards greets drivers.
 They’ve led the way to Wall Drug, situated smack-dab in “the geographical center of nowhere,” for more than 80 years.
-Since 1931, Wall Drug has served as an oasis for weary South Dakota travelers in a town of only about 800 year-round residents.
+Since 1931, Wall Drug has served as an oasis for weary South Dakota travelers in the town of Wall, which has only about 800 year-round residents.

 Ads promising travelers free, ice-cold water helped keep the business afloat throughout the Great Depression and now serve as iconic reminders of Wall Drug’s long history.
 Its compound comprises shops and other attractions, but the restaurant is the crowning jewel.
-It’s known for, among other things, its legendary hot beef sandwich, served with mashed potatoes and gravy.
-Sip on five-cent coffee, grab one of the popular homemade doughnuts or head over to the Soda Fountain ice cream shop for a treat for the road.
+It’s known for, among other things, a legendary hot beef sandwich, served with mashed potatoes and gravy.
+And it’s all surprisingly affordable, with 5-cent coffee on the menu.
+(Yes, you read that right—5 cents!)
+So grab a coffee and one of the popular homemade doughnuts, or head over to the Soda Fountain ice cream shop for a treat.

 Arnolds Country Kitchen Chicken